fortana-co/react-dropzone-uploader/README.md

 Want to disable the file input?
 Just pass `null` for `FileInputComponent`.
 Don't need a submit button after files are uploaded?
 Pass `null` for `SubmitButtonComponent`, or simply omit the `onSubmit` prop.

 Don't want to upload files at all?
-Omit `getUploadParams`, and you'll just have a dropzone that calls your `handleChangeStatus` every time you add a file.
+Omit `getUploadParams`, and you'll have a dropzone that just calls `onChangeStatus` every time you add a file.
 This callback receives a `fileWithMeta` object and the file's `status`.
 If status is `'done'`, the file was accepted.
 Add it to an array of accepted files, or do whatever you want with it.
-And don't worry, `handleChangeStatus` will never be called more than once for any given status.
+And don't worry, `onChangeStatus` will never be called more than once for a given status.

 By the way, `getUploadParams` can be async, in case you need to go over the network to get upload params for a file.
 This would be the case if you use, for example, [presigned upload URLs with S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).

 To filter which files can be dropped or picked, you can use the `accept` prop, which is really the [HTML5 input accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types).
 Also available are the `minSizeBytes`, `maxSizeBytes` and `maxFiles` props.

-Files whose size fall outside the limits set in `minSizeBytes` and `maxSizeBytes` are rendered in the dropzone with a special error status.
+Files whose sizes fall outside the range `[minSizeBytes, maxSizeBytes]` are rendered in the dropzone with a special error status.
 Files rejected because they don't have the correct type, or because they exceed your max number of files, call `onChangeStatus` with special status values, but are not rendered.
 Read more in the __Props__ section below.

 ## fileWithMeta Objects
-RDU maintains a array of files it's currently tracking and rendering.
+RDU maintains an array of files it's currently tracking and rendering.
 The elements of this array are `fileWithMeta` objects, that contain the following keys:

 - `file`
   + file instance returned by `onDrop` event or by input's `onChange` event
 - `meta`
   + file metadata, containing a subset of the following keys: `status`, `type`, `name`, `uploadedDate`, `percent`, `size`, `lastModifiedDate`, `previewUrl`, `duration`, `width`, `height`, `videoWidth`, `videoHeight`; status is one of (__'preparing'__, __'error_file_size'__, __'uploading'__, __'error_upload_params'__, __'aborted'__, __'error_upload'__, __'headers_received'__, __'done'__)
 - `xhr`
-  + optional, instance of `XMLHttpRequest` if the file is being uploaded
+  + optional; instance of `XMLHttpRequest` if the file is being uploaded
 - `triggerUpload`
-  + optional, function that can be invoked once to initiate file upload; this is undefined unless you return `{ delayUpload: true }` from the optional `onUploadReady` prop
+  + optional; function that can be invoked once to initiate file upload; this is undefined unless you return `{ delayUpload: true }` from the optional `onUploadReady` prop

 RDU's callback props (`onChangeStatus`, `onUploadReady`, `getUploadParams`, `onCancel`, `onRemove`, `onRestart`) all receive a `fileWithMeta` object, except for `onSubmit`, which receives an array of `fileWithMeta` objects.